These dates are distilled from 36 years trial and error in my gardens, where my results have highlighted best timings

-Best start date is Valentines Day with light increasing at last
+Best start date is after Valentines Day when light is increasing at last, and fast.

 Sow undercover broad beans, spinach, lettuce, peas for shoots, onion, salad onion, early brassicas (cabbage, calabrese, kohlrabi, cauliflower, turnips), radish, parsley, coriander, dill.
 With warmth aubergine, pepper, chilli – sow these by early March

 Sow outside broad beans, garlic if not already